home-assistant/home-assistant.io/source/_integrations/legrand_homepluscontrol.markdown

 ## API Nomenclature

-Within the context of the `Home+ Control` API you may come across the following terms:
+Within the context of the Home+ Control API you may come across the following terms:

 * *Plant*: This is the term used to represent a *home* that holds the Legrand devices.
 In practice, a *plant* is represented by the *Legrand Home+ Control* gateway that acts as the central hub of the rest of the devices in the home network (uses Zigbee).
-* *Module*: This is the term used to represent a generic device within the *plant*, i.e. a light, a plug, a remote, etc.
+* *Module*: This is the term used to represent a generic device within the *plant*, i.e., a light, a plug, a remote, etc.
 * *Light*: This is the term used to represent a light switch (or a micro-module).
 It is not modeled as your usual light entity because there are no brightness, color, etc. controls.
-It is modeled as a simple on/off switch component.
+It is modeled as an on/off switch.
 * *Plug*: This is the term used to represent a power outlet.

 Other devices that are mentioned in the API, but that are not currently supported by this integration are: *remotes* (wireless switches), *heaters* and *automations*.